U.S. 49 CFR §§ 580

 - Since the “giving and receiving” of an odometer disclosure is required of both the buyer and seller in each transfer of ownership, we require the same during the process to correct an odometer disclosure that was made in error.

 - The Odometer Discrepancy form must be signed by the person who made the original mistake.
 Signing the discrepancy certificate by power of attorney (POA) is not allowed, unless the original POA signing the Odometer Discrepancy Certification is the original party who made the mistake.
-Each party involved in each subsequent transfer of ownership must also sign an Odometer Discrepancy form acknowledging the corrected odometer disclosure.

 - Obtaining a new certificate of title for each disclosure is not necessary.

 - The completed odometer discrepancy forms will support the “corrected title”.